tshepang/seaplane/README.md

 Not sure where to go to quickly run a workload on Seaplane?
 See our [Getting Started] guide.

-To build and test this software yourself, see the [CONTRIBUTING.md](CONTRIBUTING.md) document that is a peer to this one.
+To build and test this software yourself, see the [CONTRIBUTING.md][contributing] document.

 ## License